acplaza/acplaza/README.md

 	print('BAAS password:', f.read(40).decode('ascii'))
 ```

-8. Lastly you will need to use [nxdumptool](https://github.com/DarkMatterCore/nxdumptool/releases) to dump your AC:NH
+8. Use [nxdumptool](https://github.com/DarkMatterCore/nxdumptool/releases) to dump your AC:NH ticket.
-   ticket.
    You must have the eShop version to proceed.
 Game cards are not supported.
-Use nxdumptool to dump the
-   base ticket (not the update ticket) for the game.
+   Use nxdumptool to dump the base ticket (not the update ticket) for the game.
+9. Install these FS patches on your switch in order to disable CA Verficiation. https://github.com/misson20000/exefs_patches/tree/master/atmosphere/exefs_patches/disable_ca_verification
+10. Set up a web proxy such as Charles.
+Configure your Switch's network settings to proxy through your web proxying software.
+11. Intercept your Switch's request to https://api.hac.lp1.acbaa.srv.nintendo.net/api/v1/auth_token.
+The request body contains a msgpack encoded dictionary like this: `{'id': 1311768467445894639, 'password': '64 characters here'}`.
+This user ID and password goes in the config as `acnh-user-id` and `acnh-password`.
-9. Edit config.toml according to the information and files you retrieved.
+12. Edit config.toml according to the information and files you retrieved.

 ## License